 Accomplishment may be open to people of all ages, but discovery and innovation are the province of the young in the popular imagination.
-Whether you picture a starving poet pouring their soul onto paper in a garret or a startup innovator overturning whole industries, the face in your mind probably hasn’t seen its 30th birthday.
+Whether you picture a starving poet pouring her soul onto paper in a garret or a startup innovator overturning whole industries, the face in your mind probably hasn't seen its 30th birthday.

 Which, let's be honest, can be a little dispiriting for those who are some ways past it.